Social Work Job Description: What You'll Do

 - Diagnose psychological, behavioral and emotional disorders

-- Develop and implement treatment plans
+- Develop and put treatment plans in place

 - Consult with doctors, therapists and medical professionals